 Avner’s new show, Exceptions to Gravity, defies the barriers of language and culture and has toured extensively all over the US and abroad.
-Avner has often played on subscription at regional theaters including Arena Stage, Trinity Rep, Actor’s Theater of Louisville, The Empty Space, Indiana Rep, The Goodman Theater, Portland Stage, Merrimack Rep, Virginia Stage Company, Dallas Theater Center, Seacoast Rep, and San Jose Rep, Theatre Fontaine (Paris), and Teatro Alfil (Madrid).
+Avner has often played on subscription at regional theaters including Arena Stage, Trinity Rep, Actor’s Theater of Louisville, The Empty Space, Indiana Rep, The Goodman Theater, Portland Stage, Merrimack Rep, Virginia Stage Company, Dallas Theater Center, Seacoast Rep, San Jose Rep, Theatre Fontaine (Paris), and Teatro Alfil (Madrid).

 Avner is regularly featured on television specials throughout the world.
 He has been seen on the Paul Daniels Show and Packing Them In in Great Britain, on the NTV 35th Anniversary Special as well as numerous appearances on NHK in Japan, Sebastian C’est Fou, Le Plus Grande Cabaret du Monde, and Cabaret Sauvage in France, Un Dos Tres and the Juan Tamariz Special in Spain, Martes 13 in Chile, Ritmo de la Noche in Argentina, UNICEF Comedy Special in Italy, the Montreal Just for Laughs Comedy Festival on Showtime, and many more.

 In addition to a busy performance schedule, Avner has taught master classes in clowning and Eccentric Performing in the United States, France, Germany, Finland, Belgium, Japan and Spain.
 He has developed silent theatre skills as a therapeutic tool and also teaches workshops for students and professionals in health care, education and counseling, as well as theatre.
 He lives on an island off the coast of Maine and would really rather be sailing.
-Avner has been a devoted practitioner of Aikido for many years and holds the rank of shodan, first degree black belt.
+Avner has been a practitioner of Aikido for many years and holds the rank of shodan, first degree black belt.

 Avner is a certified Ericksonian Hypnotist, and NLP Master Practitioner.
 He specializes in performer related issues of all kinds.
 He is also a Certified Trainer in Ericksonian Hypnosis and Neuro-Linguistic Programming.

-Avner is the artistic director of Phyzgig, an annual festival of physical comedy, former President of the Board of Directors of the Celebration Barn Theater, Is treasurer of the Chestnut Street Lofts Association, and is on the Boards of Directors of Acorn Productions, and Etz Chaim Synagogue.
+Avner is the artistic director of Phyzgig, an annual festival of physical comedy, past President of the Board of Directors of the Celebration Barn Theater, Is treasurer of the Chestnut Street Lofts Association, and is on the advisory board of The Circus Conservatory of America.